estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

-# Google Firestore to Snowflake
+# Google Cloud Firestore to Snowflake

-This guide walks you through the process of creating an end-to-end real-time Data Flow from Google Firestore to Snowflake using Estuary Flow.
+This guide walks you through the process of creating an end-to-end real-time Data Flow from Google Cloud Firestore to Snowflake using Estuary Flow.

 ## Prerequisites